Not My Job: We Quiz Aubrey Plaza On The Plaza Hotel

 (LAUGHTER)

-PLAZA: ...Were pyrotechnics on the stage.
-And if you go on without announcing yourself, I could have burned alive.
-So, legally, they had to throw me out.
+PLAZA: ...There were pyrotechnics on the stage, and if you go on without announcing yourself, I could have burned alive.
+So legally, they had to throw me out.
 And that's on me.

-SAGAL: If it had gone badly, it would have been a great way to go out, I'll have to say.
+SAGAL: If it had gone badly, it would've been a great way to go out, I'll have to say.

 PLAZA: I'll take it.